MichaelStott/tech-squawks/ROADMAP.md

 ## Roadmap

 The following topics are planned in the order they are listed.
 No fixed date for these topics exists.
-Current rdering is subject to change and updataes to existing sections(or the additions of new ones) may occur.
+Current ordering is subject to change and updataes to existing sections(or the additions of new ones) may occur.

 ### Cloud Computing (🚧 In-Progress)